 Quality growing of strong roots and good tree structure, along with meeting custom specifications, such as branching height, soil depth of the root ball, or form, allow you to control what will be planted on your project and help reduce future maintenance costs.

 Locking in the pricing with a custom growing contract enables more accurate budget projections, reduces unpleasant surprises, or forcing you to “settle” for lower quality, undersized, or substituted plant material to stay within budget.
 Also, since the landscape is usually one of the last construction phases, a landscape architect will choose a growing contract to help ensure that mature plant material doesn’t get “value engineered” out of the project.

 Ultimately, these contracts take the uncertainty out of the process and reduce the risk that the trees and plant material won't be available when you need it.
-When you can lock in price, availability and quality, everyone's jobs are easier—and that goes for landscape architects, landscape contractors and owners/developers alike.
+When you can lock in price, availability, and quality, everyone's jobs are easier — and that goes for landscape architects, landscape contractors, and owners or developers alike.